AI Glossary

 AI reasoning is an AI system's ability to solve problems step by step by connecting information and making logical decisions.
 It helps systems handle complex tasks, not just respond based on patterns.
 It helps make outputs more accurate, relevant, and useful.

+Reasoning helps AI models adapt their output based on context, rather than giving fixed responses.
 This is vital for use cases like customer support, fraud detection, and workflow automation, where context and logic matter.

 How Does Reasoning Work in AI?